BarbyKelly/project-5/README.md

 ## Fixed Bugs

-- Products would not display.
-Nothing happened when the developer clicked on All Items to see the products. fixed how-include:

 - When developer clicked on any of Art or Photos nav-links, 0 items were displayed on all occassions, and NavLinks did not change color, therefore it was hard to know which tab was opened: